 Porsche 911 GT2 RS – 6:47.25

 The current GT2 RS is a fitting run-out model for the 991.
 Its incredible performance at the Nürburgring nearly a year before the SVJ toppled it as one of Porsche’s greats.
 Given the GT2 name’s reputation for spikiness in the past, it’s quite an achievement by Porsche to create such a well-rounded 700hp+ rear-drive 911.

 Radical SR8 LM – 6:48

 When people say “it’s a racing car with number plates” generally that’s not strictly accurate.
 This is.
 These cars actually race in this spec, minus headlights and licence plates.
-Radical test driver Michael Vergers drove the SR8 LM around the ’ring on street legal tyres in a scarcely believable 6 minutes and 48 seconds.
-The quickest production car ever around the track.
-Full.
-Stop.
+Radical test driver Michael Vergers drove the SR8 LM around the ’ring on street legal tyres for a time of 6 minutes and 48 seconds.
+That’s pretty epic, particularly as it was achieved way back in 2009

 Porsche 918 Spyder – 6:57